Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Results

-Following this idea, the first step of probabilistic forecasts evaluation is to assess the reliability of the predictions.
-This can be accomplished by defining a function that assigns a value of one whenever the actual price falls within the prediction interval (PI) and zero otherwise.
+Following this idea, the first step in evaluating probabilistic forecasts is to assess the reliability of the predictions.
+This can be done by defining a function that assigns a value of one whenever the actual price falls within the prediction interval (PI), and zero otherwise.

-where $\hat L_{d,h}^{\alpha}$ is the lower and $\hat U_{d,h}^{\alpha}$ is the upper bound of the $\alpha$ prediction interval.
-In this paper, the PI Coverage Probability \citep[PICP;][]{now:wer:18} will be reported.
-For nominal coverage $\alpha$, the measure is defined as the percentage of times the real price is found within the $\alpha$ PI and is averaged over all hours:
+where $\hat L_{d,h}^{\alpha}$ is the lower bound and $\hat U_{d,h}^{\alpha}$ is the upper bound of the $\alpha$ prediction interval.
+In this paper, the PI coverage probability \citep[PICP;][]{now:wer:18} is reported.
+For the nominal coverage $\alpha$, the measure is defined as the percentage of times the real price is found within the $\alpha$ PI, averaged over all hours:

-where $D = 916, 1096, 2012$ is the total number of days in the out-of-sample period respectively for 2017Q3-2019, 2020-2022, and 2017Q3-2022 test periods.
-In order to assess the accuracy of the forecasts, a comparison can be made with the nominal coverage, $\alpha$, also known as the PI Nominal Coverage (PINC).
-Close PICP and $\alpha$ indicates high accuracy in terms of reliability of the predictions.
-In this study, the PINC measure is reported for three levels of nominal coverage ($\alpha=50\%, 70\%, \text{and } 90\%$).
+where $D = 2377$ is the total number of days in the out-of-sample period for probabilistic forecasts, see Section \ref{sec:data}.

-Table \ref{tab:Cov} presents the prediction interval coverage probability for three test periods: 2017Q3-2019 (29.6.2017-31.12.2019; top panels), 2020-2022 (1.1.2020-31.12.2022; middle panels), and 2017Q3-2022 (29.6.2017-31.12.2022; bottom panels).
-Additionally, the empirical coverage measure is presented for the prediction intervals with significance level $\alpha$ = 50\%, 70\%, and 90\%, in the left, center, and right panels of Table \ref{tab:Cov}, respectively.
-Several conclusions can be drawn from the presented results:
+To assess the accuracy of the forecasts, a comparison can be made with the nominal coverage, $\alpha$.
+The closer the value of the PICP is to $\alpha$, the more accurate the forecasts are in terms of reliability.
+In addition, to formally examine the reliability of the obtained prediction intervals (PIs), the \citet{kup:95} test has been employed for each of the 24 hourly series.